Gynecologist in Deer Park That Accepts Medicaid

-Charles Evans Center is a gynecologist in Deer Park that accepts Medicaid.
+CEC Health Center is a gynecologist in Deer Park that accepts Medicaid.
 We have many years of experience dealing with all kinds of medical concerns pertaining to women’s health.
-Whether it is birth control, routine check-ups, or treating more severe health concerns, Charles Evans Center is ready and able to help you over the hurdles these things may bring your way.
+Whether it is birth control, routine check-ups, or treating more severe health concerns, CEC Health Center is ready and able to help you over the hurdles these things may bring your way.

 Why You Should Visit Your OBGYN Routinely

 Many women only need a Pap Test every three years, but this does not mean that is how often you should be visiting your OBGYN.
 This screening is not the only important service offered at your women’s health checkup.
 There are many more essential reasons to be visiting your OBGYN at least once a year, or even more regularly.
 Our gynecologist in deer park that accepts Medicaid is here to offer much more to you than a Pap Test.

 The Pap Test is done by your OBGYN to detect abnormal cervical cells before they can develop into cancer.
 The recommendation of a yearly Pap Smear has recently been changed to a recommendation of getting this screening every three years.
 But this is only if you routinely receive normal results.
 If you have received abnormal results in the past.
 It is a good idea to get your test done more frequently than every three years.

 The Pap Test helps to prevent cervical cancer, but additional screenings like a full pelvic exam and breast health exam are essential in preventing and detecting other types of cancer.
 These screenings are just as important for keeping your health in check as a Pap Test and should be performed annually.
 Our gynecologist in deer park that accepts Medicaid performs these screenings not only to prevent cancer but other issues as well.

 Taking Charge of Your Sexual Health and Fertility